radix/sor/design.md

 # Secret of Rogues
 Secret of Rogues is an action RPG with auto-generated content meant to be highly replayable.

-I'm pretty much assuming that this game is set in the world of Mana, and so I will refer explicitly to elements of that world throughout this document, but I may decide to completely retheme the game to something else, in which case of course I will need to rename "Gaia's Navel", "Watts", "Cannon Travel Center" etc.
+I'm pretty much assuming that this game is set in the world of Mana, and so I will refer explicitly to elements of that world throughout this document, but at some point I will completely retheme the game to something else, in which case of course I will need to rename "Gaia's Navel", "Watts", etc.

 #Multicharacter
 Secret of Rogues will be a multi-character game, where you have a team of up to (2/3/4?) characters.
 These characters are playable by multiple human players at once, and if not controlled by a player, characters will revert to AI behavior.